African Studies Minor

 AAAD 101IDEAs in Action General Education logo Introduction to Africa3

-AAAD courses at or above the 100 level whose last two digits are from 00 to 29
+Four additional AAAD courses at or above the 100 level whose last two digits are from 00 to 29.
+In addition students may substitute a course from the following list of courses outside that range:12

 IDEAs in Action General Education logo Global Black Popular Cultures

-IDEAs in Action General Education logo Human Development and Sustainability in Africa and the African Diaspora
+IDEAs in Action General Education logo Human Development, Sustainability and Rights in Africa and the African Diaspora

 IDEAs in Action General Education logo Struggles to Shape the City